Mako Nakagawa

-Mako Nakagawa (February 1937 – April 4, 2021) was a Japanese American educator, director of the Japanese American Cultural Heritage Program and the Rainbow Program, and influential member of the Japanese American Citizen's League.
+Mako Nakagawa, born Masako Takahashi, (February 1, 1937 – April 24, 2021) was a Japanese American educator, director of the Japanese American Cultural Heritage Program and the Rainbow Program, and influential member of the Japanese American Citizen's League.

 Early life

 Nakagawa was born in Seattle, Washington to Hisako and Masao Takahashi.
 She was the third of four daughters.

 Incarceration

 After the December 7, 1941 attack on Pearl Harbor, President Roosevelt issued Executive Order 9066, compelling the forced evacuation and incarceration of Japanese-Americans from the West Coast in concentration camps.
 As part of this order, Nakagawa was incarcerated at the age of five.
 She was incarcerated with her mother and sisters at Puyallup Assembly Center, Washington and Minidoka Incarceration Camp, Idaho.
 Her father had been arrested and separated from the family at the start of their incarceration.
 They did not reunite until 1944, when Nakagawa and her family were sent to Crystal City Internment Camp in Texas.
 The family was released in late April 1946.